open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Contracting process level:

-Publish a summary of the labor obligations:
+1. Publish a summary of the labor obligations:

-1. For each labor obligation in the contract, add a code from the [laborObligations](../../reference/codelists.md#laborobligations) codelist to the`.summary.social.laborObligations.obligations` array.
+   1. For each labor obligation, add a code from the open [laborObligations](../../reference/codelists.md#laborobligations) codelist to the`.summary.social.laborObligations.obligations` array.
    2. Optionally, add a further explanation of the labor obligations to `.summary.social.laborObligations.description`.

-Publish the bidding documents that specify labor obligations: [Add a contracting process document](../common.md#add-a-contracting-process-document) and set its `.documentType` to 'biddingDocuments'.
+2. Publish the bidding documents that specify labor obligations: [add a contracting process document](../common.md#add-a-contracting-process-document) and set its `.documentType` to 'biddingDocuments'.

-Publish the signed contract that includes labor obligations:  [Add a contracting process document](../common.md#add-a-contracting-process-document) and set its `.documentType` to 'contractSigned'.
+3. Publish the signed contract that includes labor obligations:  [add a contracting process document](../common.md#add-a-contracting-process-document) and set its `.documentType` to 'contractSigned'.
 ```json
 {
   "contractingProcesses": [